 A review of family violence legislation to ensure it protects victims and holds offenders to account.
 The public was consulted in 2015 as part of the review.
-The Minister of Justice expects to introduce a Bill in 2017.
+A Bill was introduced to Parliament in 2017.

 To read or sign up to receive updates about the work programme, go to: